Match Rules for Monday Night Pinball

 NOTE: Rule M7.04.3 falls under the category of player conduct of the PAPA rules.

 M7.05.0: Monday Night Pinball is a 21+ bar league.
 Minors are not allowed to participate in the league.
-In addition, league players are not allowed to bring minors to matches at a location that has an age restriction.
+In addition, league players are not allowed to bring minors to matches at a venue that has an age restriction.
 Age restrictions of a venue are based on state licensing, and the league and venue must abide by them.
-Use of a minor in a league match at an all-ages location will be penalized as an illegal sub, and subject to match bonus points penalty accordingly.
+Use of a minor in a league match at an all-ages venue will be penalized as an illegal sub, and subject to match bonus points penalty accordingly.

 M8.00.0: Stephen Rakonza is the league’s Commissioner of Rules and Regulations.
 Dave Stewart is the league's Chief Commissioner.
 Each can be reached by text, or via Facebook Messenger.
 Understand, and be respectful, that they are also a players in the league.
 So be patient when reaching out for a ruling during match play.
 Per rule M5.01.3, if there is a response within 10 minutes, then the response is binding.